core-coin/core-dev/docs/intro.md

 ---
 title: Introduction
-sidebar_position: 1
+sitebar_position: 1
 ---

-The documentation for Core Rust client.
+This documentation is designed to help you build with the Core Blockchain ecosystem.
+It covers Core as a concept, its cryptography, explains the Core tech stack, and documents advanced topics for more complex applications and use cases.

+Rust Core Client.
 WiP